serverlesspub/alexa-skills-development/README.md

+# Hello there
-# Hello there!
-Welcome to the Alexa Skills Development Workshop
+# Welcome to the Alexa Skills Development Workshop

 The workshop is organized in a serie of numbered lessons with: